kabu1204/leveldb/doc/blobdb_impl.md

 * Every time ValueLog GC finishes collecting an old file and rewriting to a new file, it creates a `BlobVersionEdit`, and (1)add new file to read-only file, (2)add old file to obsoleted files, (3) record next file number.

 The BlobVersionEdit will first be appended to current manifest file, and apply to ValueLog.

+Adding old file to obsolete files won't remove it from disk instantly.
+See garbage collection for details.

 During BlobDB startup, `ValueLogImpl::Recover` will read manifest file, repeatedly apply the recorded changes to get to a consistent persistent state.